phorton1/Arduino-theClock/docs/readme.md

 It was not pretty.
-There is a PID controller that adjusted the energy put into each swing based on the milliseconds error, but I also need to add a few "heuristics" (**kludges**) to keep the clock running reasonably ... to prevent it from "stalling" while trying to slow down, or banging back and forth while trying to speed up.
+There is a PID controller that adjusted the energy put into each swing based on the milliseconds error, but I also needed to add a few "heuristics" (**kludges**) to keep the clock running reasonably ... to prevent it from "stalling" while trying to slow down, or banging back and forth while trying to speed up.

 After a week of effort, Version 1.1 was probably accurate to a few minutes a day.

-Since I wanted to make a clock as a gift to someone for Christmas, I did one more quick design pass to rectify the worst problems with Clock1 and pressed on with another build:
+Since I wanted to make a clock as a gift to someone for Christmas, and I was running out of time, I did one more quick design pass to rectify the worst problems with Clock1 and pressed on with another build:

 - the wooden frame was not square and the clock did not sit flat, so I designed a 3D printed base which at least kept the clock